How to Setup a HTTPS Node JS Server on Amazon EC2

 Setup Simple Express.js Web Server by Using Linux EC2

-- enter the EC2 name
+- Enter the EC2 name

-- create key pair if don't have
+- Create a key pair if you don't have one

 sudo yum update -y